 - It is recommended to work up to 10-30minutes a day.
 This can be split up into different increments.
 If you don’t have time for a full 30 minutes, 2 minutes is better than nothing.

 Make rebounding part of your morning ritual.
 My morning ritual goes something like this.

 - First thing in the morning I get my quart jar of lemon water, drink about half of it and save the rest for after rebounding.

 - Then I set my phone on Pandora, get some good tunes going and start bouncing.
-(Sometimes I set my timer for 10-15 minutes because I loose track of time).
+(Sometimes I set my timer for 10-15 minutes because I lose track of time).

-- After bouncing I go to my yoga mat and do a few of my favorite yoga poses, some stretching, a little more toning or facial release foam rolling or whatever my body is needing and wanting.
+- After bouncing I go to my yoga mat and do a few of my favorite yoga poses, some stretching, a little more toning or facial release foam rolling, or whatever my body is needing and wants.

 - I then wind things down with some kind of meditation, something to ground me before I begin the day.

 - I then skin brush and do affirmations before I hop into the shower.